 Figes' interpretation goes directly against most accounts of the Revolution which focus primarily on the early 1920s and the leadership of Lenin as an endpoint for the revolutionary period.
 Furthermore, his book expands both the size and scope of the revolutionary years to include events and individuals (such as Stalin, Khrushchev, and Gorbachev) who were once viewed as outliers to the revolutionary era.
 In this sense, Figes’ account largely serves as an expansion of the research first began by historians Sheila Fitzpatrick, Adam Ulam, and Richard Pipes, who each sought to trace the origins and expanse of the Revolution beyond the scope of 1917-1924.

 Figes' account offers a top-notch interpretation of the Russian Revolution.
 His steadfast devotion to primary documents and archival materials, combined with his impressive focus on secondary literature offers an account of the Revolution that is unparalleled in the academic community.

 This book also fits nicely with Figes' other work, A People's Tragedy, as both discuss the Revolution's overall causes and effects in a dramatic and profound manner.
 One clear downfall of this book, however, lies in its lack of sufficient detail.
 Figes' attempt to describe nearly 100 years of Revolution in less than 300 pages makes parts of this work feel unfinished or too short.
 This is not necessarily a bad thing, but more attention to detail would have certainly benefited this book.

-5.)
-Were your surprised by any of the facts and figures presented by Figes?
+- Were you surprised by any of the facts and figures presented by Figes?

-8.)
-In what ways did Figes challenge modern scholarship with this work?
-Does his book offer a unique perspective to current historiographical works?
+- In what ways did Figes challenge modern scholarship with this work?
+Does his book offer a unique perspective on current historiographical works?
 Does this book offer any new additions to current scholarship that are profound?